Deploy using Foundry

 Compiler run successful!

-Follow the instructions on in the "Deploying" documentation and set your PLUME_RPC_URL environment variable similar to the ETH RPC URL.
-The below command will deploy the sample smart contract provided above on Plume Testnet for instance.
+Follow the instructions on in the ["Deploying" documentation](https://book.getfoundry.sh/forge/deploying) and set your `PLUME_RPC_URL` environment variable similar to the ETH RPC URL.
+The below command will deploy the sample smart contract provided above on **Plume Testnet** for instance (switch the RPC and verifier URL to Mainnet to deploy on Plume Mainnet).

 export PLUME_RPC_URL=https://testnet-rpc.plume.org